Spectrum: Autism Research News

 For any young adult, going away to college involves many firsts: the first time living alone, the first time making their own schedule, maybe the first time cooking their own meals.
 As difficult as this transition is for typical students, it can be especially disorienting for young people on the spectrum, who may also find it difficult to sleep enough, collaborate with others on group projects and advocate for themselves with professors.

-Despite those challenges, increasing numbers of young adults with autism have set their sights on a college degree: More than 200,000 students on the spectrum will arrive on campuses around the United States over the next decade, based on statistics from the National Center for Special Education Research.
+Despite those challenges, increasing numbers of young adults with autism have set their sights on a college degree: More than 200,000 students on the spectrum will arrive on campuses around the United States over the next decade, based on statistics from the National Center for Special Education Research and the U.S. Centers for Disease Control and Prevention.
 And for the most part, experts say, these students are entering an educational system that is not ready for them.
 High school comes with a support system — family at home, therapists nearby, special-education classes — but colleges have traditionally embraced a sink-or-swim mentality.

 Under U.S. federal law, college students with disabilities are permitted to receive special accommodations, including extra time on exams and extended deadlines.
 But these allowances usually fall short of the needs of students with autism.
 Many students on the spectrum require support that extends beyond the classroom into their social and personal lives, such as reminders to do their laundry regularly or help finding study partners.
 They also have high rates of anxiety, depression and suicidal thoughts, which can worsen in new situations.
 “Colleges are trying to cope with this expanding mental-health crisis,” says Fred Volkmar, professor of child psychiatry, pediatrics and psychology at Yale University.
 “They don’t quite know what to do.”